 We have a large number of free buyer guides and resources to help you choose the best air purifier for your needs.

-As mentioned previously, you can check out our top 10 air purifiers list for the best-rated choices.
+As mentioned previously, you can check out our top 10 air purifiers for the best-rated choices.

-We also have a best air purifier with washable filter page that shows you the top models that are very inexpensive to own over the long-term.
+We also have a best air purifier with washable filter page that shows you the top models that are very inexpensive to own.